Consumer-driven health benefit plans are made to help members:

 - They are both a type of medical savings account.

 - The medical benefit includes a deductible.
-Members typically use their HSA or HRA to pay out-of-pocket expenses until they meet the deductible.
-The benefit plans include an out-of-pocket maximum and, once met, they pay 100 percent of covered services, including pharmacy.
+Members typically use their HSA or HRA to pay out-of-pocket expenses until they meet the deductible or after they meet the deductible.
+The benefit plans include an out-of-pocket maximum and, once met, they pay 100% of covered services, including pharmacy.

 HRAs and HSAs differ in that: